 We don’t expect you to give up on those herbs and spices.
 India is known for their spices and food without any of these could not be tasteful as per the expectations.
 Also, since you can’t add salt to your food, you can spice it up with cumin, cinnamon, coriander and chillies.
 Many herbs are known to have properties that prevent heart diseases, diabetes, etc. So, don’t miss out on your daily spice.

 10. Water Chestnut

 So, to sum up, these are the various healthy foods that you can try on Navratri.
 Healthy food is not necessarily boring.
 Listen to your body and have a balanced diet.
-Try to not miss on any of the essential nutrients as you fast.
+Try to not miss any of the essential nutrients as you fast.
 Remember to always keep yourself hydrated, whether on coconut water or juices.
-Happy Navratri, enjoy and stay safe.
+Happy Navratri, enjoy and stay safe. contact us